FreyaHolmer/Mathfs/README.md

  - And more!

 ## Changes
 Mathf.cs has a #define to match Unity's library - **keep this defined if you are porting an existing project to use Mathfs, otherwise I recommend commenting it out**!
-It makes a few changes outlines in the file itself:
+It makes a few changes:
  - Lerp and InverseLerp
    - Now unclamped by default
    - Now uses the more numerically stable evaluation